|Fast facts on the NetLink Internet Modem|

 While the NetLink was not the first piece of hardware to allow American gamers to get online (or at least play against others online/direct dial*), it was the first to allow players to use their own internet service provider (ISP).
 While Sega recommended Concentric as the ISP of choice (similar to the Sega Dreamcast when released in this region), they allowed for any ISP that met their technical specifications.

 Sega's target for North America was 100,000 NetLinks, however records show that only 15,000-25,000 were actually sold.
-Only five games supported the peripheral in this region.
+Only five games supported the peripheral in this region, and all debuted much later than the modem itself, arriving in the latter half of 1997.

 A European release was on the cards for years, though outside of test runs in Finland, never materialised due to the state of Europe's network infrastructure at the time.
 Sega finally pulled the plug on the idea in the latter half of 1997.